preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + Pages with a certain variation (for example a language).
 + Created but unpublished pages.
 + Various page statistics.
-+ Various rollups that authors and editors cen benefit from.
++ Various rollups that authors and editors can benefit from.
 + Part of a News Letter implementation.
 + Part of an Event Management implementation.